edp1096/my-llama/README.md

 # Launch with browser open
 ./bin/my-llama.exe -b
 ```
-* When modified parameters in panel seem not working, try refresh
+* When modified parameters in panel seem not working, try refresh the browser screen

 ## Build from source